Samuel Kopásek

-Samuel Kopásek (born 22 May 2003) is a Slovak professional footballer who currently plays for Fortuna Liga club MŠK Žilina.
+Samuel Kopásek (born 22 May 2003) is a Slovak professional footballer who plays as a right-back for I liga club Lechia Gdańsk, on loan from Pardubice.

 Club career

 MŠK Žilina

-Kopásek made his Fortuna Liga debut for Žilina during a away fixture against MFK Ružomberok on 4 May 2022.
+Kopásek made his Fortuna Liga debut for Žilina during a away fixture against Ružomberok on 4 May 2022.

+Pardubice

+On 12 February 2026, Kopásek signed a contract with Czech First League club Pardubice until 30 June 2030.

+Loan to Lechia Gdańsk

+On 17 July 2026, Kopásek joined Polish I liga club Lechia Gdańsk on loan with an option to buy.